CulturesSupports/Culture.Support/Readme.md

 off Assets Running of Market Triggers Companies into Non Obligations Turned Companies And That Sendt Our Delegation To Europe Biggest Structure Holder

+Its Holded 10 Year Onto The Vechicle of Europe Despite Holded Circumstanses of Brexit and other Triggers , But Fundamental Bringed Run As 62 th Biggest with 13 % Structure Cap

+Foundation Sets a 160000 + Employee Staff

 -----------